CV / résumé guide

 Claire’s Webb’s “tailored artist Résumé” example

-Art Professor Anya Kivarkis’ CV
+art Professor Anya Kivarkis’ CV

-Artist Kevin Beasley’s CV- via Artwork Archive
+artist Kevin Beasley’s CV- via Artwork Archive

 You might simply use one of these examples as a template for your own CV.